Nic30/hwtLib/README.md

-hwtLib is the library of hardware components for [hwt framework](https://github.com/Nic30/hwt) Any component can be transplied to Verilog/VHDL/IP-exact/SystemC and others.
+hwtLib is the library of hardware components for [hwt framework](https://github.com/Nic30/hwt) Any component can be exported as IP-exact IPcore using hwt.Packager or as Verilog/VHDL/SystemC code by [toRtl()](https://github.com/Nic30/hwt/blob/master/hwt/synthesizer/utils.py#L17) (Verilog, VHDL, ...).
+Target language is specified by keyword parameter serializer.
+Note that for most of components there is a schematic in the documentation.

 ## Content

 Majority of components in this library is actually configurable component generator.
-Any component can be exported as IPCore using hwt.Packager or as HDL code by [toRtl()](https://github.com/Nic30/hwt/blob/master/hwt/synthesizer/utils.py#L17) (Verilog, VHDL, ...).
-Target language is specified by keyword parameter serializer.
-Note that for most of components there is a schematic in the documentation.
+For example there is no address decoder which takes a list of addresses and produces a mapped register file for Axi4Lite interface.
+Instead there is a component AxiLiteEndpoint, which takes hdl type description of address space and generates a address decoders and convertors to other intefaces if requested.
+Another example is AxiS_frameParser, which takes a hdl type description of output data and can be also used to change alignment of a frame or split/cut frame as the type description can also contains unions, struct, streams, padding and other hdl data types.

+Same applies to simulation.
+Instead of hardcoding a address values in to testbench you should use a AddressSpaceProbe to discover a addresses of mapped memory cells and use this object to communicate through the bus interface, because you want to write a verification which does not depends on interface used nor manually compute addresses for each component variant.

 * [abstract](https://github.com/Nic30/hwtLib/tree/master/hwtLib/abstract) - abstract classes for component classes like bus endpoint, etc
 * [amba](https://github.com/Nic30/hwtLib/tree/master/hwtLib/amba) - AXI interfaces and components for them (AXI3/4 DMAs, interconnects, Axi-stream components, Axi4Lite address decoders etc...)